stankur/stankur/README.md

 The world is a blank canvas, and I'm a painter.
 Get out of the way lemme paint some cool shit :D

+I am also a gambler.
+But not a stupid one ;)

 [![Stats](https://github-readme-stats.vercel.app/api?username=stankur&theme=react&layout=compact)](https://github.com/stankur/github-readme-stats)

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=stankur&theme=react&layout=compact&hide=jupyter%20notebook)](https://github.com/stankur/github-readme-stats)